pytorch/tutorials/beginner_source/pytorch_with_examples.rst

 --------------

-Up to this point we have updated the weights of our models by manually mutating the ``.data`` member for Variables holding learnable parameters.
+Up to this point we have updated the weights of our models by manually mutating the Tensors holding learnable parameters (with ``torch.no_grad()`` or ``.data`` to avoid tracking history in autograd).
 This is not a huge burden for simple optimization algorithms like stochastic gradient descent, but in practice we often train neural networks using more sophisticated optimizers like AdaGrad, RMSProp, Adam, etc.

 The ``optim`` package in PyTorch abstracts the idea of an optimization algorithm and provides implementations of commonly used optimization